 The frozen stem cells are then shipped to Orthopaedic Specialists when they are needed then are thawed and injected into the arthritic knee.
 Stem Cell Improvement Therapy is similar to PRP injections in that the fluid is coming from the human body.
 However, PRP injections are drawn from the person in pain.
 Certain factors such as the age, health, and wellness of the patient will affect the effectiveness of the PRP injections.
 Stem Cell Improvement Therapy, on the other hand, uses stem cells from brand new amniotic fluid that is at its optimal health.

 Stem Cell Improvement Therapy injections are available at Orthopaedic Specialists and administered by Dr. Stacie Grossfeld.
 Some insurance companies do cover this form of knee arthritis injections as a pain treatment, so speak to your insurance provider if interested.
-These shots are around $1,600 per injection session and greatly improve pain in arthritis knees and other joints.
+These shots are around $1,600 per injection session and greatly improve pain in arthritic knees and other joints.
 Stem Cell Recruitment Therapy Injections are covered by some insurance carriers.
 If NOT covered by insurance, the cash pay price is $1,600 per injection due at the time of treatment.

 It is important to know that these stem cells are not taken from newborn babies.
 They are taken from the amniotic fluid which surrounds a fetus in-utero and is discarded after birth.
 This treatment option is using a newfound form of medical technology that would otherwise be thrown away.